PersonalityPi/cef-menu/README.md

 To Build:

-Get CEF Build from : https://cefbuilds.com/

-Extract contents of this git to the cefsimple folder and place the bat file in the main cef directory and run.
+Extract contents of Resources.7z in this git to the root folder and run generate_vs2013_sln_files.bat